How eLearning analytics are improving content and delivery

 We’re all familiar with the value of data.
 These days, it’s almost impossible to read an article about the future of any industry without hearing about the transformative power of data — and that also includes eLearning analytics.

 Yet here’s the unvarnished truth: Harvesting more information is great, but it’s only half the battle.
 In order to reap full value, you must glean actionable insights from the mounds of data you’re collecting.
 You need the expertise to analyze and synthesize the numbers, in order to draw useful conclusions.
 In essence, you need to find the gold nuggets buried in the slush pile.

 The world of eLearning is no different.
 In the early days of the field, data collection was an enormous challenge.
-That’s no longer an issue — technology has advanced to the point that virtually every bit of information can be tracked and analyzed.
+That’s no longer an issue — technology has advanced to the point that virtually every bit of information can be tracked and analyzed – both in a virtual classroom and self-paced video courses.
 While this flood of data offers extraordinary opportunity; the raw size of it can overwhelm, causing us to lose sight of the very real benefits of analytics.

 Given this challenge, we decided to take some time to detail the best way to harness the power of eLearning analytics to improve learning design, content, and delivery.

 If a learning or training session fails to meet expectations, it’s easy to point the finger at the perceived shortcomings of the instructor.
 Or, alternatively, blame is sometimes shifted onto students for not being receptive to the material.